If anyone was under the impression that Ted Danson was the perfect husband, let him disabuse you of that notion.

 It was a rainy weekend and the bride wore red clogs under her dress to keep her feet dry.
 Naturally, there was a much larger security presence than even your average A-list wedding would require, due to the 42nd President of the United States being in attendance.
 The Clintons also attended the rehearsal dinner at the nearby Beach Plum Inn the night before (where Hanks is said to have brought the house down with his toast), and they were a half-hour late to the ceremony because they hung back to let all the other guests file in first, not wanting their motorcade to block traffic.

-Fast-forward 26 years and Danson and Steenburgen's honeymoon period may end one of these days... but probably not!
+Fast-forward nearly three decades and Danson and Steenburgen's honeymoon period may end one of these days... but probably not!

 "[Our love] just gets more profound and deeper as we go through the blessings and joys, but also the hurdles, of life together," Steenburgen told People in 2018.
 "He is my partner in the deepest sense of the word in this life."